jasonbayton/11ty/_src/support.md

 * Best effort support is subject to fair use.
 Please respect this is done in my free time and if we're opening a can of worms together I may call time on the help I can offer
 * I may not be able to respond in a timely fashion at any point during assistance, and make no promises to solve an issue or full satisfy a need as a casual engagement.

-## Contractual engagement
+## Dedicated engagement

-[Email](mailto:jason@bayton.org) me a request for engagement.
-Include a detailed SCOPE and/or Statement of Work (SoW), as well as a budget and time window for the engagement to review either in the body of the email or as attachments.
+Ideal for dedicated support or projects of a greater scope or time requirement, [email](mailto:jason@bayton.org) me a request for engagement.
+Include a detailed SCOPE and/or Statement of Work (SoW), as well as a budget and time window for the engagement to review.

 **SLA:** _As agreed._

-**Cost:** £1200/day (8 hours), or as agreed.
+**Cost:** £1200/day (8 hours) billed in 1/2 day increments (rounded up), or as agreed.

+**Recommended topics:**

+* All of the above, plus other topics (try me)

 **Note:** Engagements are subject to availability, depending on the scope and/or time limitations in place.
 If you have the luxury of time, reach out sooner rather than later to discuss.